bridget5615/jumpjump/README.md

 # JumpJump!
 ## BN4102 Gerontechnology for Ageing

-Our group has chosen to target the issue of sarcopenia amongst older adults – an age-related condition that leads to the deterioration of muscle mass and function, leading to reduced mobility.
-It is found that to reduce the progression of sarcopenia, resistance training can be prescribed.
-To tackle the issue of sarcopenia, we have come up with JumpJump! – an exergame that specifically targets hip exercises.
-JumpJump! involves 2 main components; a portable resistance training tool that is connected to our game.
-While connected to our game, one repetition of the hip abduction exercise would lead our avatar to jump and avoid falling into the body of water.
-Falling into the body of water would prematurely end the game.
-The aim of JumpJump! is to encourage players to exercise regularly whilst making resistance training fun.
+Our group is addressing the issue of sarcopenia, which is the age-related loss of muscle mass that affects many older adults, leading to reduced mobility and increased risk of falls.
+To combat this issue, we have created JumpJump, an exergame that focuses on hip mobility and strength through a specific exercise - hip abduction.
+The game comprises two main components: a portable resistance training tool and an online game, which are connected through sensors that detect the user's movements.
+The objective of the game is to help the avatar jump and avoid falling into the water, which is achieved by performing a repetition of the exercise.
+JumpJump is designed to make resistance training enjoyable and encourage users to exercise regularly to improve lower body functionality.

 Group Members:
 - Bridget Chua